 Remember when making schnapps to watch your pH level in the mash.
 Too low or too high of a pH is bad news.
 Ideal pH level is 3.0 to 3.3.
 Add extra sugar if you’d like to bump up the sugar content to get higher percentage of alcohol by volume in the wash.
 Be aware high ABV (alcohol by volume) is not always best.
 Usually you will sacrifice quality when bumping the quantity of alcohol.

 There are several yeast strains that work well when making a schnapps.
-The pot still turbo with pectic enzyme works well and gets high ABV (alcohol by volume).
-Champagne yeast and white wine yeast is also a clean fermenting yeast that can get higher percentage ABV.
+The turbo yeast works well and gets high ABV (alcohol by volume). turbo yeastand white wine yeast is also a clean fermenting yeast that can get higher percentage ABV.
 If the yeast you does not include nutrient then you will need to add nutrient as well.
 Your local home brew store should carry a yeast and yeast nutrient that will work well for fruit brandy and schnapps.
 Then seal your mash up tight in the fermenter to begin the process.
 The fermentation process takes about 7 days.

 There are different ways to distill fruit mashes.
 You can distill with solids in the boiler if you are using a still boiler with a jacket like a bain marie double boiler design so you don’t have direct heat on the boiler that can cause fruit to stick and burn.
 Some people use gas burner under the boiler at low temps until the heat comes up and this will work.
 Watch out for the stick and burn issues.
 Internal heating elements will not work when distilling with solids in the boiler.